-I’m sure you would feel more comfortable knowing more about me so I would like to share my story with you in hopes that you will understand the reasons why I have finally decided to move forward with this project.
+I’m sure you would feel more comfortable knowing more about us so I would like to share our story with you in hopes that you will understand the reasons why we have finally decided to move forward with this project.

 My name is Jereme.
 I was born on July 31, 1970 in a very small town in North Louisiana where I was taught to respect others, especially women.
 My mother was a singer, piano player and comedian who traveled around Louisiana, Texas, Arkansas, Missouri and Mississippi entertaining at local shows as well as sharing her talents with our small church.
 In 1976, she started what was to become a very successful travel agency based out of Shreveport, Louisiana.
 She was a natural born leader and everyone who met her loved her.
 I wanted to be just like her, smiling and making people happy.